danifpdra/gobi384_driver/README.md

 # Installation of Camera Drivers on Linux

-First download and install the Xenics Xeneth package: http://support.xenics.com/Support/Linux_SDK_26.zip
+First download and install the Xenics Xeneth package: http://support.xenics.com/Support/Linux_SDK_26.zip.

 To be able to compile and use these libraries, an older version of libpng is required.
-Please install the correct version of the library by downloading the package here: https://packages.ubuntu.com/xenial/amd64/libpng12-0/download (64bits)
+Please install the correct version of the library by downloading the package here: https://packages.ubuntu.com/xenial/amd64/libpng12-0/download (64bits).

-To test the compilation, run
+To test the compilation, run:

 ```bash
 cd /usr/share/xeneth/Sample/LinuxDemo